-Unit Exams will be based on the Learning Objectives, the Study Guide for the Case Studies for the Unit, and all the "Practice Questions".
+Unit Exams will be based on the Learning Objectives, the Study Guide for the Case Studies for the Unit (posted on D2L), and all the "Practice Questions".
 Again, what are the Practice Questions?
-The practice questions include the Comprehension Checks (answered in videos posted on D2L), the Study Questions (in the Course Pack), Extra Study Questions (in the Appendix of the Course Pack), Challenge Questions and Reading Questions and the ANSWERS to those questions (in the Appendix of the Course Pack), and the Homework questions and the ANSWERS to the Homework questions (posted on D2L).
+The practice questions include the Comprehension Checks (answered in videos posted on D2L), the Study Questions (after the Learning Objectives in the Course Pack), Extra Study Questions (in the Appendix of the Course Pack), Challenge Questions and Reading Questions and the ANSWERS to those questions (in the Appendix of the Course Pack), and the Homework questions and ANSWERS to the Homework questions (posted on D2L).

 The student is encouraged to become familiar with the format of the exam questions by using the Comprehension Checks and Study Questions in the Course Pack.
 A note of caution when responding to exam questions: take care when answering all exam questions; choices made on the scantron answer sheet which are not options for the exam questions will be marked incorrect without exception.
-The student needs to be sure that their choices match the available choices.
-(If your answer is C and there is no answer C in the question, it will be marked wrong.)
+The student needs to be sure that their choices match the available choices (for example, if your answer is C and there is no answer C in the question, it will be marked wrong.)